otownsend455/otownsend455/README.md

 ## Hi there!
 Welcome to my GitHub.

-I am currently working as a Lead UX/UI Designer for non-profit organization "Philly Truce".
-With my team, we are building an robust incident-reporting mobile application for community monitors in Philadelphia.
+I am currently working as a Lead UX/UI Designer for the non-profit organization "Philly Truce".
+With my team, we are building a robust incident-reporting mobile application for community monitors in Philadelphia.
 Our public GitHub: https://github.com/Philly-Truce

 Other facts about me...
 - :mortar_board: 2024-2026 Masters of Information (User Experience Design) student at UofT